Skagen Painters: History

 The first notable artist to paint in Skagen was Martinus Rørbye (1803–1848), one of the central figures of the Golden Age of Danish Painting.
 His first visit was in 1833 but he returned towards the end of his life in 1847 and 1848.
 He is remembered in particular for his Men of Skagen on a Summer Evening in Fair Weather painted in 1848.
 Another marine painter, Vilhelm Melbye (1824–1882), visited Skagen in 1848, painting his View over Skagen.
 According to Karl Madsen, the painter Peter Raadsig (1806–1882) also visited the town on several occasions between 1862 and 1870, painting the dunes and the fishermen.
 Christian Blache (1838–1920), another marine painter, first visited Skagen in 1869 when he painted his Grey Lighthouse.
 It was as a result of his influence that the poet and dramatist Holger Drachmann first visited the town in 1871.

 In the 1860s and 1870s, despite evolving trends in Europe, especially in Paris, embracing Realism and Impressionism, the Royal Danish Academy of Fine Arts and the Royal Swedish Academy of Arts refused to change their approach, insisting their students should continue to paint in the preferred styles of Historicism and Neoclassicism.
 Among those who were increasingly frustrated by this approach were Michael Ancher, Karl Madsen and Viggo Johansen who in the early 1870s were studying at the Royal Danish Academy in Copenhagen.
 Madsen, who had already visited Skagen in 1871 while staying with his uncle in nearby Frederikshavn, invited Ancher to join him there in 1874, to paint the local fishermen.
-He became a friend of the Brøndum family, who had a shop with a bar which was soon extended to become Brøndums Gastgiveri, a guest house.
+Ancher became a friend of the Brøndum family, who had a shop with a bar which was soon extended to become Brøndums Gastgiveri, a guest house.
 He was invited to their 15-year-old daughter Anna's confirmation and showed an immediate interest in her.
 The following year, he returned to Skagen with both Madsen and Viggo Johansen, who had been strongly influenced by French Impressionism.
 In particular, Johansen began to paint open-air scenes combining Impressionism with Realism.